Patient Relations in Staten Island, NY

 The Complaint Process

-Patients and their representatives have the right to express concerns about the quality of care or service received at Richmond University Medical Center.
-This is called presenting a complaint.
+Patients and patient representatives have the right to express concerns about the quality of care or service received at Richmond University Medical Center, known as presenting a complaint.
 We encourage the resolution of concerns by speaking directly with a staff member in the department or unit where the problem has occurred.
-However, if an issue cannot be resolved by speaking with a staff member or if you feel uncomfortable discussing the issue within the department or unit where the issue occurred, we invite you to contact the Patient Relations Office.
+However, if an issue cannot be resolved by speaking with a staff member or if you feel uncomfortable discussing the issue in this manner, we invite you to contact the Patient Relations Office.
 A patient representative can be reached in the following ways:

 By phone: 718-818-4340